In this guide, we cover everything you need to know about the bench press arch.

 - Start with your feet on the bench.
 Bring your hips into the air so that you are putting the majority of your bodyweight on your upper traps.
 While your hips are in this position, grab the bar and set your grip.

 - Retract and depress your shoulder blades.
 You will want to actively pull your shoulder blades together, and make sure they are pinned down into the bench.
 This might look like ‘wiggling' your shoulder blades into position.

 - Bring your feet to the floor and set your stance.
 Your feet should be as close to your shoulders as possible.
 Once your feet are set, push aggressively into the floor so that you're still maintaining tension on your upper traps.
 You'll want to push the floor down and away from you.
 Most people will push ‘down', but not ‘away'.
 When you push away, it will feel like your upper traps are pushing back into the bench.
 Through this process of setting your feet, you're still keeping your hips elevated off the bench.

 - With your hips still off the bench and actively pushing the floor ‘down' and ‘away, take the bar off the rack.
 As soon as the bar is over your start position, bring the glutes down to the bench, trying to touch the lower part of the glute.
 Keep the low and mid-back elevated as much as possible.

-- As you bring the bar down to your chest, cue yourself to keep the chest high.
-One of my favorite cues is to ‘meet the bar with your chest’.
-It’s not that you’re trying to bring the bar down to your chest, but rather, you’re trying to bring your chest up to the bar.
-You’ll also want to keep your glutes flexed the entire time to keep your lower back protected.
+- As you bring the bar down to your chest (ensure you've taken a breath), cue yourself to keep the chest high.
+One of my favorite cues is to ‘meet the bar with your chest'.
+It's not that you're trying to bring the bar down to your chest, but rather, you're trying to bring your chest up to the bar.
+You'll also want to keep your glutes flexed the entire time to keep your lower back protected.